agsheves/Decis-Country-Data-API/README.md

 ```
 ## Google Sheets

-You can access the data in Google Sheets.
+You can access the data in Google Sheets by pasting a short code snippet into your sheet.

 * Create the workbook you want to send the data to
 * Click ```Extensions / AppScripts``` to create a new AppScript